Socio-economic utility and chemical potential: A simple urban economics model

 The parameter $\lambda$ is then determined from the density constraint $\sum_q \rho_q^* = Q \overline{\rho}$.
 Following standard literature \cite{Fujita89}, we focus here on the simplest situation of a one-dimensional city.
 Using the continuous approximation

 we compute the average density $\overline{\rho}(\lambda)$, and then determine numerically the reciprocal function $\lambda(\overline{\rho})$.

 We now briefly turn to the open city model (similar to the above 'open world' case) where agents can also move to or from a large number of other cities.
 The stationary distribution is given by Eq.~\eqref{dist-gdcan}, which in the present open city model simplifies to \be \mathcal{P}_\mathrm{oc}(\{\rho_{qi}\}) = \frac{1}{Z_\mathrm{oc}} \prod_q e^{H[f_q(\rho_q) - \lambda \rho_q]/T}. \ee Finding the most probable density is then an unconstrained maximization problem.
 The relation $df_q/d \rho_q = \lambda$ yields the same equation as \eqref{max-cc}, resulting in the same density profile \eqref{prof-rho} in the limit $T \to 0$.
 For $T>0$, the density can be obtained from a numerical resolution of Eq.~(\ref{max-cc}).
-The results are presented on Fig.~\ref{1pop}, for different temperatures.
-One can see that increasing the temperature $T$ progressively blurs the zero temperature exponential pattern given by Eq.~(\ref{prof-rho}), eventually leading to a homogeneous density.
+We find that increasing the temperature $T$ progressively blurs the zero temperature profile given by Eq.~(\ref{prof-rho}), eventually leading to a homogeneous density.
 The same effect has been observed in urban economics models \cite{Anas90}.
 As a consequence, the city is more spread, leading to a utility gain for agents near the city center, and to a loss for agents in the periphery.